Large Language Model (LLM) for Telecommunications: A Comprehensive Survey on Principles, Key Techniques, and Opportunities: LLM for Generation Problems in Wireless Networks

-In addition, LLM models can easily learn from the provided existing examples, which is known as ICL.
-This capability is particularly useful in generation tasks, and LLM models can quickly generalize the given examples to related unseen scenarios.
+In addition, \blue{LLMs} can easily learn from the provided existing examples, which is known as ICL.
+This capability is particularly useful in generation tasks, and \blue{LLMs} can quickly generalize the given examples to related unseen scenarios.
 Meanwhile, if the initial generated output can not satisfy the requirements, users can also send the feedback directly to the LLM input, and then the LLM agent will revise the generation accordingly.
 This user-friendly generation approach will lower the difficulty of applying LLM techniques to generation tasks in telecom, which usually requires considerable professional knowledge and experience.

 Given the above motivations and advantages, it is crucial to exploit LLM's generation capabilities and apply them to telecom networks.
 Table \ref{tab-llm-generation} summarized LLM-aided generation-related studies and telecom application opportunities.
 In the following, we will introduce domain knowledge generation, code generation, and network configuration generation.